morgantaschuk/markdown-resume/README.md

 * Service : Stuff I've done outside the line of duty.
 Organizing events, sitting on committees, reviewing (I'm not an academic so this is a bonus), any other outreach activities
 * Presentations : Talks I've given
 * Publications : papers and posters
+* CoverLetter : my general cover letter that I will carefully customize for each position.

 When I start a new resume, I'll copy all those files over to a new directory `NEW_DIR` and cut stuff out as necessary.
 Then

-    ./build_resume NEW_DIR
+    ./build_resume.sh NEW_DIR
+    ./make_pdf. sh NEW_DIR/CoverLetter

-And hopefully a new wild resume appears.
+And hopefully a new wild resume and cover letter appear.

 ## Testing

 I've included sample files in test/

     ./build_resume.sh test
+    ./make_pdf.sh test/CoverLetter

-It should create a file called test.pdf in the directory you give with the formatted resume.
+It should create two files called test.pdf and CoverLetter.pdf in the directory you give with the formatted resume and cover letter.

+## Bonus: Concatenate Cover Letter and Resume

+Say you're only allowed to upload one file, and you've just spent three hours writing the perfect cover letter.
+No problem!
+Concatenate those things together.

+Dependency: Ghostscript

+    gs -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -sOutputFile=Merged_CoverLetter_Resume.pdf CoverLetter.pdf Resume.pdf

+Huzzah, a solution.

 ## Licensing